whoyouwith91/solvation_energy_prediction/README.md

 |- data                                     <- where data are saved
     |- Frag20-Aqsol-100K
         |- split                            <- train/validation/test csv files
-        |- sdf                              <- SDF files for all molecules, downloaded elsewhere, see Step 3
-        |- xyz                              <- XYZ files for all molecules, downloaded elsewhere, see Step 3
     |- FreeSolv
         |- split                            <- train/validation/test csv files
         |- sdf                              <- SDF files for all molecules